RIDE THE ANCIENT SILK ROAD

 You must be an experienced, confident rider to join this ride.
 Because of the mountainous terrain most of the ride is at walk with some opportunities to gallop at Song Kol Lake.

-The horses work hard at high altitude and so we only accept well balanced, experienced riders that will not push them unnecessarily and allow them to do their job.
+The horses work hard at high altitude and so we only accept well balanced, experienced riders that will not push them unnecessarily and ride in a long loose rein on the mountain.

 TRAVEL & VISAS